drex33/azure-docs.ko-kr/articles/virtual-machines/linux/image-builder.md

 location=westus2
 # Additional region to replicate the image to - we are using East US in this example
 additionalregion=eastus
-# name of the shared image gallery - in this example we are using myGallery
+# name of the Azure Compute Gallery - in this example we are using myGallery
 sigName=myIbGallery
 # name of the image definition to be created - in this example we are using myImageDef
 imageDefName=myIbImageDef